 The Radial Velocity, that is the speed at which the star is moving away/towards the Sun is 5.10 km/s with an error of about 0.70 km/s .
 When the value is negative then the star and the Sun are getting closer to one another, likewise, a positive number means that two stars are moving away.
 Its nothing to fear as the stars are so far apart, they won't collide in our life-time, if ever.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
 The figure of 7.90 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

 Rijl al Awwa has a spectral type of F2III.
-This means the star is a blue to white giant star.
+This means the star is a yellow to white giant star.
 The star has a B-V Colour Index of 0.38 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 6,822 Kelvin.

 Rijl al Awwa has an apparent magnitude of 3.87 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 2.51 If you used the 2007 Parallax value, you would get an absolute magnitude of 2.56.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.